ary-developers/github-campus-expert-training-for-madilraza/community-leader-skills/01-introduction/exercise/community-assessment.md

 - Inside `module-1`, create a file named `community-assessment.md`.
 - Fill the file with the contents of your completed exercise.
 - Commit the changes.
-- Navigate to your pull request and verify that the new commits have been added.
+- [Create a new Pull Request](https://help.github.com/articles/creating-a-pull-request/) from your `submission` branch to `master`.
+Be sure to read and fill out the Pull Request template!
 - Remember to complete the [module survey](https://goo.gl/forms/4TgngMoXDDHLL2qE3)